fisothemes/LabVIEW-Colour-Lab--Colour-Manipulation-Toolkit/README.md

 # LabVIEW Colour Lab
-A labview toolkit for fast and simple RGB, HSV, HSL, CMYK, YUV, HEX or DEC colour manipulation
+A LabVIEW toolkit for fast and simple RGB, HSV, HSL, CMYK, HEX or DEC colour manipulation

 **The Project includes the following tools/VIs:**